LakshyaTangri/LakshyaTangri/README.md

 - PROJECT 2:
 - PROJECT 3:

-How am I am able to become an EA?
+How did I do this?

-A view on my Journey: https://www.linkedin.com/in/lakshyatangri
+A view on my Journey so far: https://www.linkedin.com/in/lakshyatangri

 <!---
 LakshyaTangri/LakshyaTangri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.